 The windows are assessed by comparing their CO2 distance-specific emissions with a curve obtained from the vehicle CO2 emissions measured in accordance with the applicable type approval cycle.
-For that purpose, the windows are classified in urban, rural and motorway average speed bins.
+For that purpose, the windows are classified in urban, rural and motorway average speed classes.

 4.2.
 CO2 characteristic curve reference points